piroman99/wp-install/README.md

 bash app_release.sh --domain=youdomain.com --wp-password=youwpadminpass --local=en_US

-After install, please reboot and then open you domain.
+After install, please reboot and then open your domain in browser.
 Now you can login to wordpress.

 Use login admin and pass - youwpadminpass